Key grammatical differences among major Chinese dialects

 -

-Hakka: Similar to Gan dialects but with distinct plural pronouns and use of particles; grammar retains some conservative Chinese features.
+Hakka: Similar to Gan dialects but with distinct plural pronouns using suffixes like 哋 (de5), extensive use of sentence final particles that mark evidentiality or certainty, and grammar that retains some conservative archaic features such as parallel verb constructions.

 -